 SSD (Solid-State Drive)

 Hence if your PC has good hardware, then having an SSD storage solution in your PC is a good choice as fast storage will go hand in hand with fast data transfers and faster processing of that data.
-But the SSD storage solution also costs for the extra performance and speed.
+But the SSD storage solution also costs extra money for faster performance and speed.
 Hence, it is not budget-friendly.

 Advantages of SSD